regorxxx/foobar2000-assets/essentia-2.1b6/readme.txt

 run_tensorflow_models.bat note:
 	Is based on 'streaming_tensorflowpredict.exe' but the input models are currently unknown so it will likely fail.

-Models (.pb files) must be downloaded separately and added to 'models\[...]' to appropiate folders. musicnn models:
+TensorFlow models (.pb files) must be downloaded separately and added to 'models\[...]' to appropiate folders. musicnn models:
 	https://essentia.upf.edu/models/classifiers/
 	https://essentia.upf.edu/models/feature-extractors/